 Nuclear & Uranium ETFs

-The complete list of US-listed ETFs providing exposure to nuclear energy and uranium — from pure-play uranium miners and junior explorers to broad nuclear value chain funds covering reactors, utilities, and SMR developers.
+The complete list of US-listed nuclear ETFs and uranium ETFs, from pure-play uranium miners and junior explorers to broad nuclear value chain funds covering reactors, utilities, and SMR developers.

 Global X Uranium ETFGlobal X